All you need to know about Sunscreen

 Many people do not apply enough to reach the SPF number listed on the bottle.
 You must use at least ¼ teaspoon of SPF on your face and about a shot glass on your body in order to get the proper amount of SPF.

 Re-apply!
 If you use a moisturiser containing SPF 15 (for example) at 8am in the morning, if you would normally burn in 15 minutes of sun exposure, technically you should be reapplying your SPF at 11.45am (someone wearing SPF 15 can be exposed to 15 times the amount of UVB light than someone wearing no SPF at all before redness will occur).
+It is still recommended to reapply sunscreen every 2 hours, as the sun can dry it off your skin.

 ☀️The EU has also reclassified sun protection ratings